Platform & Media

 The diaspora dimension

-Here's what many brands miss: RED isn't just used in China.
-It's used heavily by Chinese-speaking communities worldwide — including in North America.
+Here is what many brands miss: RED is not just used in China.
+It is used heavily by Chinese-speaking communities worldwide — including in North America.
 For brands targeting Chinese diaspora audiences, RED is often more relevant than Instagram or TikTok.
-And the content strategies that work there are different from both.

 At Funway Media, we work with creators who understand this platform from the inside.
-Not because they've read a guide to it — but because they grew up on it.
+Not because they have read a guide to it — but because they grew up on it.